Falling in Love at Sea: Living Together On a Cruise Ship (By a Crew Member)

 Work Schedules Don’t Always Line Up

-You can see on the graph that not only does our time off not overlap well, a good chunk of my time off in the afternoon (which was prime time to take a nap or go to the gym) was during his sleeping hours.
+You can see that not only does our time off not overlap well, a good chunk of my time off in the afternoon (which was prime time to take a nap or go to the gym) was during his sleeping hours.
 Taking a nap doesn’t sound bad – until you factor in your alarm waking him up.
 Going to the gym doesn’t sound bad until you factor in the noises of showering and blowdrying your hair before going back to work.

 And, on the off chance I got off work early at night, my hubby would have to try to quietly get out of bed and not wake me up to go to work for midnight.
 It is… hard.